-The existence of large numbers of “certification apologetics” organizations whose mission appears to be massaging reporting around “‘fair’ trade” is a clue to me that something is not right.
+The existence of large numbers of what I call “certification apologetics” organizations – organizations whose mission appears to be massaging reporting around “‘fair’ trade” – is a clue to me that something is not right.

 One-Size-Fits-All Models Fit No One Well When it Comes to Fairness

 The premium is the same for Ghana and Côte d’Ivoire, two countries that share a border.
-The premium is also the same in Tanzania and Madagascar, Perú and Ecuador and Costa Rica.
-Having the same premium implies that the cost of production is the same in every cocoa-producing country.
+The premium is also the same in Tanzania and Madagascar, Perú and Ecuador and Costa Rica and Papua New Guinea.
+Having the same premium implies that the cost of living and the cost production is the same in every cocoa-producing country.
 Which they demonstrably are not.

 The process of negotiating the premium exerts downward price pressure as near as I can see.
 If the “fair” premium, one that delivers a living wage (although that is an incomplete metric), “should be” $0.12/kg in Country A and $0.10/kg in Country B based on the actual cost of production – then Country B is at a competitive advantage over Country A when it goes to sell its cocoa, assuming the price is set by “the free market.”
 Country A is therefore under pressure to agree to the lower premium, even though it is not in its best interests economically to do so.